ksuryakrishna/Socket-Programming/README.md

 	 ASSUMPTIONS:
 	  - Every name present in the scores.txt file is present atleast once in the edgelist.txt.
+	  - Similarly every name on the edgelist.txt should have one entry in the scores.txt.
 	  - Servers are run before the clients
-	  - When an invalid input is given by any of the clients, an error message is thrown by both the clients and the central server.
+	  - When an invalid input username is given by any of the clients, an error message is thrown by both the clients and the central server.
 The programs get terminated.

 	 TESTING DONE:
-	  - The project theoritically supports upto 255 unique usernames and 400 edges.
+	  - The project theoritically supports upto 255 unique usernames and more than 1000 edges.
-	  - However the maximum that was actually tested was 120 usernames and 130 edges, and was found to work.
+	  - The maximum that was actually tested was 120 usernames and 500 edges, and was found to work.
 It is expected to work for higher numbers too.
 	  - While running the project in the VM with long edgelist.txt and scores.txt I realized that due to the slowness of the VM, some of the UDP packets were not received on time because the receiver was slow in completing memory store operations.
 So I have added sufficient delay for the servers to receive packets comfortably.
 So please wait atleast 5 seconds for the output to be visible on the client terminals.

 	  STEPS TO RUN THE PROJECT: